marcocaccin/Glass_Cycle_Network/README.md

 # Glass_Cycle_Network

+### Requirements:
+numpy
+ase
+matscipy
+networkx
+pandas
+matplotlib, seaborn, bokeh

+at_cycles.py:

-Small utility for visualising 2D networks from atomic environments of amorphous silica.
+Script for visualising 2D networks from atomic environments of amorphous silica.

 - Read in an Atoms configuration of a SiO2 network, already without the bridging oxygens between Si atoms (node=Si atom, edge=bridging O)
 - Create a graph from it